 Ultrasound can be the best possible examination for the acutely-ill hospitalized patient.
 It is relatively inexpensive, uses no ionizing radiation, and tailored examinations can be performed at the patient’s bedside if necessary.
 Ultrasound is enhanced by passage through water and stopped by air and bone.
 It is therefore able to detect a pleural effusion and guide thoracentesis of small to moderate pleural effusions.
 The information provided depends very much on the operator even with complete video recording.
 Ultrasound is a very useful tool for the interventional radiologist and may be chosen by the radiologist for a variety of biopsies including liver and prostate.

 In the abdomen, renal and gallbladder ultrasounds are standard examinations.
 A screening abdominal ultrasound will also include images of the liver, spleen, and pancreas.
-The confirmation of a simple cyst can exclude more significant pathology in many organs, including ovaries, kidneys, and liver.
-In order ...
+The confirmation of a simple cyst can exclude more significant pathology in many organs, including ovaries, kidneys, and ...